-Carer’s Credit is a weekly Class 3 National Insurance and Earnings Factor credit for carers which can help to build a better basic or additional State Pension.
-Carer’s Credit can also help if your spouse or civil partner ever needs to claim bereavement benefits.
+Carer’s Credit is a weekly Class 3 National Insurance credit for carers which will protect your future entitlement to State Pension and bereavement benefits.
+Carer’s Credit can also help if your spouse or civil partner needs to claim bereavement benefits.

 You can get Carer’s Credit if you look after one or more people, for a total of 20 hours or more a week, who get: